-European expansion of CC&G (Euronext Clearing) Clearing Activities to all Euronext markets $^{(1)}$
+European expansion of CC&G (Euronext Clearing) clearing activities to all Euronext markets2

-Euronext has been, until 2021, the only market infrastructure that does not directly manage its clearing activities for its listed derivatives markets.
-Since 2003, Euronext has relied on a third-party clearing house, LCH SA, for the clearing of most of its cash and derivatives trading flows on its markets, with a revenue sharing agreement.
-Euronext has proposed on various occasions to take control of LCH SA, unsuccessfully.
-Today, for the first time, thanks to the acquisition of Euronext Clearing (formerly known as CC&G) in April 2021, Euronext is the owner of a multi-asset clearing house and is thus in a position to directly manage its clearing activities to complete its value chain.
+Euronext was, until 2021, the only market infrastructure that did not directly manage its clearing activities for its listed derivatives markets.
+Since 2003, Euronext has relied on a third-party clearing house, LCH S.A., for the clearing of most of its cash and derivatives trading flows on its markets, with a revenue sharing agreement.
+Euronext has proposed on various occasions to take control of LCH S.A., unsuccessfully.
+Today, for the first time, thanks to the acquisition of Euronext Clearing in April 2021, Euronext is the owner of a multi-asset clearing house and is thus in a position to directly manage its clearing activities to complete its value chain.
 Euronext is determined to directly manage the clearing of its cash and derivatives flows.
-As of today, the only concrete option available is the European expansion of Euronext Clearing clearing activities(1).
+Therefore, it decided to expand Euronext Clearing clearing activities across Europe3.

-Euronext plans to expand Euronext Clearing in Europe, making it Euronext's central counterparty ("CCP") of choice for its cash equity, listed derivatives and commodities markets.
-Euronext will continue to offer an open access CCP model for cash equity clearing.
+Euronext is making Euronext Clearing Euronext's central counterparty (CCP) of choice for its cash equity, listed derivatives and commodities markets in Europe.
+Euronext continues to offer an open access CCP model for cash equity clearing.

-Euronext plans to position Euronext Clearing as a European clearing house.
-Euronext Clearing will be enhanced with a new Value at Risk framework, in an ongoing dialogue with regulators.
+Euronext is positioning Euronext Clearing as a European clearing house.
+Euronext Clearing was enhanced with a new Value at Risk framework.
 Euronext Clearing will be reinforced by cutting-edge technology in line with its new international ambitions.
 The European clearing organisation has teams in Italy and France.

-This strategic ambition will allow Euronext to directly manage another core service for clients and create value through a harmonised clearing framework across Euronext venues.
+This strategic ambition allows Euronext to directly manage another core service for clients and create value through a harmonised clearing framework across Euronext venues.
 It will allow Euronext to align strategic priorities between trading and clearing, and significantly increase its footprint in the post-trade space.
 In addition, Euronext will be in an ideal position to innovate and improve time-to-market, notably on derivatives products, to serve the evolving needs of its clients.
 Revenue and costs contribution for this key project are part of the increased Borsa Italiana Group synergies target.
-Similarly, the necessary one-off costs to execute this project are included in the 2024 guidance(2).
+Similarly, the necessary one-off costs to execute this project are included in the 2024 guidance4.

-In January 2023, Euronext sent notice of termination to LCH SA for its derivatives clearing agreements and confirmed the expansion of Euronext Clearing to listed derivatives and commodities markets for the third quarter of 2024.
+In January 2023, Euronext sent notice of termination to LCH S.A. for its derivatives clearing agreements and confirmed the expansion of Euronext Clearing to listed derivatives and commodities markets for the third quarter of 2024.
+In November 2023, Euronext Clearing was expanded as the CCP of choice for Euronext cash markets in Amsterdam, Brussels, Dublin, Lisbon and Paris.